Quelklef/js-true-equals/README.md

 - (Non-)enumerability, (non-)configurability, and/or (non-)writability of object properties!
 These will be respected.
 - etc.

-## Versioning

-The *official* API for this package is to provide an equality algorithm with perfect behaviour.
-All imperfect behaviour, even if documented, is *not* a part of the API and should *not* be relied on.
-Updates to this package will thus almost always be either minor- or patch-level updates.

 ## Behaviour details

 Mostly, `true-equals` acts how one would expect.